alirezasdg1/Bike-Sharing/README.md

 To achieve the main goal of this study, I used three different dataset.
 The first dataset was for a bake share system( i.e., Bluebikes in Boston) [1].
 Here, I only included data for year 2017.
 This dataset included more than 1,300,000 instances with the following attributes [2]:

+	1. Trip Duration (seconds)
+	2. Start Time and Date
+	3. Stop Time and Date
+	4. Start Station Name & ID
+	5. End Station Name & ID
+	6. Bike ID
-	1. Trip Duration (seconds), 2.
-Start Time and Date, 3.
-Stop Time and Date, 4.
-Start Station Name & ID, 5.
-End Station Name & ID, 6.
-Bike ID, 7.
-User Type (Casual = Single Trip or Day Pass user; Member = Annual or Monthly Member), 8.
-Birth Year, 9.
-Gender
+	7. User Type (Casual = Single Trip or Day Pass user; Member = Annual or Monthly Member)
+	8. Birth Year
+	9. Gender

 The second dataset [3] included Boston weather data for every days between 1/1/2013-4/8/18.
 Again, I only used dataset for year 2017.
 This dataset contains the following attributes:

-	1. averages of temperature, 2. dew point, 3. wind speeds, 4. sea level pressure, and 5. precipitation levels
+	1. Averages of temperature
+	2. Average of dew point
+	3. Average of wind speeds
+	4. sea level pressure
+	5. precipitation levels

 Finally, the last dataset [3] included 2017 official holidays for Boston.